fanzy-shop/shareme.bio/README.md

 ## Using the Bot

 ### Regular Commands
-- Use `/start` to begin and manage your ShareMe.bio account
+- Use `/start` to begin and manage your www.ShareMe.bio account
 - Create new posts, view statistics, and manage your settings

 ### Inline Mode Features